MacGyverr/skin.metropolis/Readme.md

 the dependencies have been installed.

 So:
-script.module.simpleeval.zip      First
+script.module.simpleeval.zip      First.
-script.skinshortcuts-1.9.0.zip    Second
+script.skinshortcuts-1.9.0.zip    Second.
-skin.metropolis-Retroplayer18.zip Last
+skin.metropolis-Retroplayer18.zip Last.

 Failing to do so in that order will give you a version that has no menus and will be a pain to undo.